 Early History of the Dickan family

-Another 165 words (12 lines of text) covering the years 1150, 1812 and 1870 are included under the topic Early Dickan History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Dickan research.
+Another 83 words (6 lines of text) covering the years 1150, 1812 and 1870 are included under the topic Early Dickan History in all our PDF Extended History products and printed products wherever possible.

 Dickan Spelling Variations

 A multitude of spelling variations characterize Norman surnames.
 Many variations occurred because Old and Middle English lacked any definite spelling rules.
 The introduction of Norman French to England also had a pronounced effect, as did the court languages of Latin and French.
 Therefore, one person was often referred to by several different spellings in a single lifetime.
 The various spellings include Dickens, Dickins, Diggons, Diggens, Diggins, Dikens, Digons, Diquon and many more.

 Early Notables of the Dickan family (pre 1700)